otto-de/api-guidelines/api-guidelines/rest/http/methods/rules/must-fulfill-common-method-properties.md

 ---
-type: MUST
 id: R000008
 ---

-# fulfill common method properties
+# MUST fulfill common method properties

 Request methods in RESTful services can be: